yu7777/Auto-Advance--Anki_addon-/README.md

 This Anki addon can be found at  https://ankiweb.net/shared/info/1747534155

-Tested on Mac.
+Tested on <b>Mac OS</b>.
 I guess it also works on Linux because Anki use mpv on Linux.
 Windows version works, but all speed setting will be ignored.
 It means all audios will be played with correct repeat times but only at speed 1.
 <b>Feel free to add any new features.</b>

-# Original addon code.
-This Addon is a revised version of Automatically flip cards https://ankiweb.net/shared/info/631932779  https://github.com/TruongQToan/Automatically-flip-cards/tree/master

 # New Features.
 Repeat audio play at differnt play speed.